Six Key Strategies to Lower Your EFC

 • See if your student qualifies for independent status.
 The FAFSA doesn’t factor in parental income and assets for independent students.

-Understanding how lifestyle changes can affect the FAFSA can prevent you from unintentionally increasing your EFC.
+Understanding how lifestyle changes can affect the FAFSA can prevent you from unintentionally increasing your SAI.

 An Alternative Approach to Paying for College